Policy 2310 - University Policies, Procedures, and Guidelines for Graduate, Teaching, and Research Assistantships

 Effective for Fall Quarter 2016

 The Graduate School offers the administrative structure, leadership, and guidance necessary to support graduate education at Louisiana Tech University.
-The staff members of the Graduate School work with the Vice President of Academic Affairs, the Graduate Council, the academic Deans/Associate Deans, and the graduate programs and faculty to help provide students with a superior educational and research environment within which to pursue rigorous, challenging, and relevant graduate and professional degrees.
+The staff members of the Graduate School work with the Provost, the Graduate Council, the academic Deans/Associate Deans, and the graduate programs and faculty to help provide students with a superior educational and research environment within which to pursue rigorous, challenging, and relevant graduate and professional degrees.

 The Dean of the Graduate School administers and coordinates the graduate programs of the University.
 Graduate instruction is supervised by the appropriate academic deans, associate deans for graduate studies, department heads/coordinators/directors, and graduate faculty under policies set forth by the University of Louisiana System, Louisiana Tech University, and the Graduate Council chaired by the Dean of the Graduate School.
 The President of the University is the final institutional authority in the operation of the Graduate School.

 The Graduate Council, chaired by the Dean of the Graduate School and composed of representatives from each College and the Student Government Association, recommends policy requirements and identifies issues that pertain to graduate, teaching, and research assistants.
 The Graduate Council relies upon each College to establish specific policies within the framework established for the University.
 The policies established by each College must be in writing and recommended for approval by the Graduate Council.
 It is the responsibility of each College to implement, monitor, enforce, and file for review the guidelines set forth in this document.